 Champion and Celebrity Welsh Pony and Cob Horses

-One of the most significant stallions in these horses' history was Dyoll Starlight.
+One of the most significant stallions in Welsh pony and cob history was Dyoll Starlight.
 Over the course of his career, he amassed several awards in the show ring, and many Welsh ponies can trace their bloodline back to him.

 These ponies suit all levels and ages of riders, from beginners to experts.
 Because they can be ridden and driven, the whole family can enjoy them.
 Plus, their overall excellent health and hardiness make them easy keepers, and they require nothing special in the way of feed.